 Cape Malay Cooking and Bo-Kaap Tour

-Your adventure in the colourful Bo-Kaap starts with a photographic walking tour before enticing you into the kitchen to cook a traditional Cape Malay meal.
+Your adventure in the colorful Bo-Kaap starts with a photographic walking tour before enticing you into the kitchen to cook a traditional Cape Malay meal.

-The Bo-Kaap at the foot of Signal Hill in central Cape Town is known for its photogenic brightly coloured houses and cobbled streets.
+The Bo-Kaap at the foot of Signal Hill in central Cape Town is known for its photogenic, brightly colored houses and cobbled streets.
 This is the spiritual home of the Cape’s Muslim community.
 There are many Muslim kramats (shrines) and beautiful mosques, including the first Muslim mosque in South Africa, but there is a blend of cultures.

 Cape Malay Cuisine makes use of aromatic spices and herbs.
-Over 300 years ago the Malay slaves brought fragrance and flavour to the Cape and to their foods, which combine fruit, vegetables and meat with the spices.
+Over 300 years ago, the enslaved Malays brought fragrance and flavor to the Cape and their foods, combining fruit, vegetables, and meat with spices.